 The piles are classified according to their way of working in three aspects that we will tell you about below.

-Rigid foundation of the first order
+The rigid foundation of the first order

 In this case, the pile is characterized by working at the tip, this is because it is driven to a considerable depth.
 This is the best support and is characterized by being very safe, thanks to the fact that the pile is supported on a ground that has a great bearing capacity.

-Rigid second order foundation
+Rigid second-order foundation

 Here the piles are inserted in a soft layer of soil and are not supported by any stratum of the ground with bearing capacity, so the load of the structure that is transmitted to the ground is sustained only by the friction effect of the shaft of the pile.